teofanaenachioiu/teofanaenachioiu/README.md

 ### Hi 👋

-I am a Computer Science Student and a Software Developer.
+I am a Java Full-Stack Developer.

+## Java - AWS - React

 <!--
 **teofanaenachioiu/teofanaenachioiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.